 Abubakari Damba, a teammate who adored Imoro pays glowing tribute to his talent while lamenting his present state.

-“He’s a real role model but let us look at only the negatives.
+“Abu Imoro you see here was my senior in the national team that we have to take a lot of lessons from.
+In those days he was a champion in his own class.
+He’s a real role model but let us look at only the negatives.
 What he has gotten into if others get themselves into, this is how they would end up if not worse.
-We are still trying; we still want to get him out of this situation”.
+We are still trying; we still want to get him out of this situation,” related Damba.

-There are tales in the Kotobabi neighbourhood about how he would return from Black Stars trips, get into a car and spill around money to the adulation of cheering youth.
+There are tales in the Kotobabi neighborhood about how he would return from Black Stars trips, get into a car and spill around money to the adulation of cheering youth.
 But Imoro’s own tales are limited to some of his best moments in a Black Stars shirt and the sense of importance that football gave him.

-“You asked if he had money, yes he had money because he was driving his own car, he had his own house, family, wife and child.
+“He found himself in drugs; when I talk about drugs I mean hard drugs.
+You asked if he had money, yes he had money because he was driving his own car, he had his own house, family, wife, and child.
 He was living a very comfortable life but the influence of drugs got him where he is today.